 AHPA is actively engaged in work to support the use of digital health technology by the allied health sector.
 This includes the use of clinical information systems, secure messaging and My Health Record.
 To ensure AHPA appropriately understands the issues faced by allied health practitioners in their use of digital health technology, AHPA has convened a ‘Think Tank’ consisting of representatives from a broad range of allied health member associations and supported by practitioner representatives from private practice.
 The group works to identify activities to support practitioners and to undertake advocacy activities with government and other stakeholders in support of the allied health sector.
 The group recognises the significant challenges faced by practices in the absence of the support and funding provided to other primary care providers.

-To get in touch with any of these committees or to provide feedback, please contact firstname.lastname@example.org.
+To contact these committees or to provide feedback, please contact firstname.lastname@example.org.

 Allied Health Leaders Network online (AHLNonline) is a multi-disciplinary allied health network developed by Allied Health Professions Australia in conjunction with our member associations as a forum that provides relevant, cross-disciplinary information to help support the work of allied health leaders.
 It also aims to provide you with an opportunity to network with other allied health practitioners.
 Access to the network is via your member association.